OpenDataManchester/OSTFD/docs/relationship-lists/component-end-of-life-routes.md

 # Component End of Life Routes

-The component end of life routes relationship list identifies the purposed and intended destination and process of this component once it has completed its role as packaging.
+The component end of life routes relationship list identifies the purposed and intended destination and process of this component once it has completed its role.
 This is only used in [components](../schema/components.md).

 ## Data
 |Column|<div style="width:90px">Status</div>|Format|Notes|